untydev/goodies/packages/merge/README.md

 ### `merge([destination: Object], [source: Object]): Object`

 Merges own properties of `source` into `destination`.
 Source properties that resolve to `undefined` are skipped.
 Arrays and plain objects are merged recursively.
-Elements of the source array are appended to the elements of the destination array.
+Destination arrays are replaced by source arrays.
+Source arrays are cloned recursively.
 Other values are copied by assignment.

 ```
 import merge from '@untydev/merge`